cmaloney/dcos-docs/_pages/usage/developing-services/service-requirements-spec.md

 ### 04\.
 Service SHOULD have a simple lowercase service name.

 The name of the service is the name provided in Universe.
-That name should be a simple name without reference to Mesos or DCOS.
+That name should be a simple name without reference to Mesos or DC/OS.
 For example, the HDFS-Mesos framework is listed in the universe as `hdfs`.
 This name should also be the first level property of the <a href="https://github.com/mesosphere/universe/blob/version-2.x/repo/packages/H/hdfs/0/config.json#L4" target="_blank">config.json</a> file.

 ### 05\.
 Service package MUST include a Marathon deployment descriptor file.